Faizii992/CSE3224-project-group2/README.md

       This video might also be helpful:
       https://www.youtube.com/watch?v=rhIr9Qf-oHw

       In our case our mdf and ldf files are called "connection.mdf" and "connection.ldf".
-They will be find right underneath README.md.
+They will be found right underneath README.md.
   - If Visual Studio is installed then double click on productpagepr.sln to open our solution.
   - Then a database connection Of SQL Server is needed to be built with Visual Studio
   - Here is a link given how to connect sql server with visual studio. link - https://www.youtube.com/watch?v=jOjzoVTmLqo